imacat/flask-digestauth/README.rst

 =============

 You can write tests with our test client that handles HTTP Digest Authentication.

-Example for a unittest testcase:
+Example for a unittest_ test case:

 ::

+    from flask import Flask
     from flask_digest_auth import Client
     from flask_testing import TestCase
     from my_app import create_app